Pound up as Britain coughs up, Bitcoin rockets

 “There’s nothing that makes sense because there’s no fundamentals behind bitcoin.
 What people are buying into is the idea of how this technology can be used in the future.”

-In old-fashioned commodity markets, gold looked rather dull at $1,295.00 XAU= an ounce.
+In old-fashioned commodity markets, gold looked rather dull at $1,295.00 an ounce.

 Reporting by Marc Jones Additional reporting by Wayne Cole in Sydney Editing by Jeremy Gaunt